agbofred/agbofred.github.io/CS151_Fall_2026/Lecture/slides/Ch6_3f.md

 ## Quick Announcements
-- __Problem set 3 is due next week Monday at 10 pm__
+- __Problem set 3 is due today at 10 pm__
+	- I encourage you to visit QUAD if you need more help
-- First Project `Wordle` will be published later today!
+- Our first Project - `Wordle` is published today!
 	- Wordle is due next week Monday

 ---